Johnny Ray Salling

-Johnny Ray Salling (born October 31, 1961) is an American politician from Maryland from the Republican Party.
-He is currently serving as a Maryland State Senator representing District 6, which covers southeast Baltimore County, including Dundalk, Essex and Rosedale.
+Johnny Ray Salling (born October 31, 1961) is an American politician who has served as a member of the Maryland Senate representing the 6th district since 2015.
+A member of the Republican Party, the district covers southeast Baltimore County, including Dundalk, Essex and Rosedale.

 Early life and career

 Salling was born in Baltimore, Maryland on October 31, 1961, where he graduated from Sparrows Point High School.
 In 1979, he joined the United States Army, serving as a combat engineer until 1981.
 Upon his return to the United States, he worked as a steel worker for LaFarge of North America at the Bethlehem Steel Mill in Sparrows Point, Maryland for more than 30 years, where he gained experience as a union representative for the United Steelworkers of America union.

-In September 2013, Salling filed to run for Maryland Senate, seeking to succeed Democratic state senator Norman Stone, who had announced his retirement from the General Assembly.
+In September 2013, Salling filed to run for the Maryland Senate, seeking to succeed Democratic state senator Norman Stone, who had announced his retirement from the General Assembly.
 He says that the closing of the Sparrows Point mill in 2012 moved him to run for public office.
-Stone endorsed his challenger, state delegate John Olszewski Jr., during the general election.
+Stone endorsed his challenger, state delegate Johnny Olszewski, during the general election.
 Salling defeated Olszewski in the general election, garnering 47.9 percent of the vote compared to Olszewski's 44.7 percent.

 In the legislature

 Salling was sworn into the Maryland Senate on January 14, 2015.
-He has filed to run for re-election in the 2022 Maryland Senate elections.
+He was a member of the Education, Health, and Environmental Affairs Committee from 2015 to 2019, afterwards serving as a member of the Budget and Taxation Committee.
 In April 2017, Salling joined the Reform on Tap task force, which was led by Comptroller Peter Franchot and sought to reform the state's regulations on the production and distribution of beer in the state.